SatoriCyber/snowflake-tpch-timing/README.md

 # TPC-H Snowflake Benchmark
 This is a benchmarking test of TPC-H queries on Snowflake (using the TPC-H datasets available in Snowflake), to be executed with and without Satori.

+If you'd like to learn more, read the blogpost about [Benchmarking Snowflake performance using TPC-C](https://blog.satoricyber.com/benchmarking-snowflake-performance-using-tpc-h)

 ## Required packages installation
 ```bash
 pip3 install -r requirements.txt